Menopause and Nutrition

 The U.S. Department of Agriculture has traded its food pyramid for a plate, but the message remains the same.
 The majority of what you eat should be fruits, vegetables and grains, with low-fat dairy and lean protein accounting for the rest.
 Portion sizes should be smaller and food choices should be healthier.

-In Dr. Holly L. Thacker's book, “The Cleveland Clinic Guide to Menopause,” she lists specific food recommendations and sources for necessary nutrients.
+In my book, “The Cleveland Clinic Guide to Menopause,” I list specific food recommendations and sources for necessary nutrients.

 Weight and Menopause

 It’s not a given that women will gain weight during or after menopause, but most do.
 Lack of sleep caused by hot flashes and night sweats interferes with the hormones that regulate appetite, which can cause you to eat even when you’re not hungry.

 There’s only one way to lose weight: burn more calories than you consume.
 Diets work differently for different women, but I recommend the Mediterranean diet.
 This calls for lots of the following foods:

 - Whole grains

 It’s important to avoid fats.
 Saturated fats, which can be found in animal products, raise cholesterol.
 Worse are trans fats, which are found in commercially packaged foods.

 I’m sure you have heard about soy and its reputation as the food to eat during menopause.
 Studies have shown that Asian women who eat a lot of soy tend to have fewer hot flashes and lower rates of breast cancer than American women.

 Soy is a rich source of phytoestrogens, compounds that can behave like estrogen in the body.
 Some women metabolize this substance into equol, a weak estrogen.
 However, soy is not a cure-all.
 It does not dissipate all menopausal symptoms and does not work equally for all women.